 Photo: Courtesy Honolulu Star-Advertiser

 Kalas was one of several Islander play-by-play voices who went on to careers as sports broadcasters in major markets on the Mainland: Ken Wilson to Seattle, Mel Proctor to Washington and Hank Greenwald to San Francisco.
-Al Michaels went from Hawaii to the ABC television network where he did play-by-play for Monday Night Football and several World Series.
-Michaels is probably best remembered for delivering one of the great lines in sports broadcasting history when the U.S. Olympic hockey team defeated the Russians at the 1980 Winter Games: “Do you believe in miracles?
+After Al Michaels left Hawai‘i in 1971, he took a job as radio play-by-play announcer for the Cincinnati Reds, then moved to San Francisco to do play-by-play on Giants’ broadcasts, then went to ABC in the late 1970s.* Michaels is probably best remembered for delivering one of the great lines in sports broadcasting history when the U.S. Olympic hockey team defeated the Russians at the 1980 Winter Games: “Do you believe in miracles?
 YES!!”

 Alas, times and circumstances change.
 Rickety Honolulu Stadium—known with great affection as “the Termite Palace”—was torn down, forcing the Islanders to move into cavernous, 50,000-seat Aloha Stadium in 1975.
 It just didn’t work out as a venue for minor league baseball.
 The ball club struggled for a dozen years, but finally left Hawaii in 1987 for Colorado Springs, where the team was renamed the Sky Sox and has prospered.

 But those of us who were here back then can remember when the Hawaii Islanders were the best in all of minor league baseball.
 On the field and off, too.

 We can still hear the chatter of the players, the buzzing of the crowd and the vendors hawking plastic cups of saimin in the stands.
 And the Voice of Doom: “There … goes … the …ball … game.”